alexfazio/ai-glossary/README.md

-# AI Concepts in Plain Language
+# AI Glossary in Plain Language

 This glossary is a comprehensive knowledge base that aims to make Artificial Intelligence (AI) concepts accessible and understandable to a wide audience, including developers, system owners, buyers, and users.
 By providing clear explanations of AI terminology and focusing on responsible AI development, it promotes a broader understanding of AI among both technical and non-technical individuals.